eclipse-tractusx/traceability-foss/CFX-CHANGELOG.md

 ### Added
 - #377 Added Github workflow for Sonar scanning
 - #476 Delete asset by id api provided
+- #476 Delete Part in added in FE

 ### Changed
 - #373 Integrated automatic test data upload for BMW and Trace-X A on preprod